TESTERT-TEST/komodo-wallet/packages/komodo_ui_kit/README.md

-# UI Kit of Komodo Platform for Flutter
+# UI Kit of GRMS Platform for Flutter

 ## Main rules